 Lastly, let’s talk about protecting yourself from the skin.
 As a redhead, I know all too well what can happen when you are out in the sun for too long without sunblock or sunscreen.

-If you consistently use sunblock when you’re outdoors, you can avoid turning as red as a lobster during the summer.
-Plus, it can significantly help towards avoiding wrinkles and skin cancer.
+If you consistently use sunblock outdoors, you can avoid turning as red as a lobster during the summer.
+Plus, it can significantly help avoid wrinkles and skin cancer.

 When applying your sunblock, remember to get it on all uncovered skin.
-This includes your nose, ears, and even your lips (thank me later!).
-Then just remember to apply often.
+This includes your nose, ears, and lips (thank me later!).
+Then, remember to apply often.
 I usually apply it to my face every two hours when I am outside for long periods of time.

 Also, keep in mind that it often takes more sunscreen than you think to correctly protect yourself.